isomerpages/pa-corp/_tender-details/Provision of Comprehensive Maintenance and Servicing of Lift at Sengkang Community Hub.md

 <p>&nbsp;</p>
 <p>Tenderers are invited to tender for the following:</p>
 <p>&nbsp;</p>
-<p>Provision of Comprehensive Maintenance and Servicing of One (1) Unite
+<p>Provision of Comprehensive Maintenance and Servicing of One (1) Unit of
-of Cargo Lift and Three (3) Units of Passenger Lifts at Sengkang Community Hub for a Period of One (1) Year with an Option to Extend For Another One (1) Year</p>
+Cargo Lift and Three (3) Units of Passenger Lifts at Sengkang Community Hub for a Period of One (1) Year with an Option to Extend For Another One (1) Year</p>
 <p>Publication Date: 10 November 2025, Monday</p>